AdeptApril/CheckoutThemes/README.md

 -------------------------------------------------
 Code related to checkoutthemes.com
 -------------------------------------------------
-Most code by C A Monoceros
+Most code by April Monoceros
 Some code for the theme-displaying program by Jose Martin.
 Program was originally made as a project for a class.
 See https://github.com/AdeptApril/A2Project for further details.